Ben-M/md-blog/parametricity.md

 `traverse` is interesting because it asks from one of its type parameter `G[_]` to also be an `Applicative` re-using a previous type class.

-The point here is not to scare you off, but to give you a sense that these abstract signatures make things easier at the implementation stage and not harder, if you go look up their implementation in a library like cats or scalaz you will see very little code there BECAUSE of the high parametricity
+The point here is not to scare you off, but to give you a sense that these abstract signatures make things easier at the implementation stage and not harder.
+If you go look up their implementation in a library like cats or scalaz you will see very little code there BECAUSE of the high parametricity.

 ---